cosmicmarley17/CS-CAP-2022/weekly-updates.md

 	- I might need to add a mouse invert toggle function to `client/src/lib.rs`

 ## Week 11 - Apr 05-Apr 11 2022:
+* Took a break from glider code and learned how to add a sprite to the game
+    - From here I might try adding a unique model for it, making it collectible and creating an item for it with its own properties and functions.
 * ...